lezhnev74/blank/readme.md

 Probably there are manual configuration required after all big parts are complete:
 - initialize git via `git init`
     - configure quality check on git commit (via a git hook): `./develop composer run init-git-hook`
+    - run and make sure git hook is executable `./.git/gooks/pre-commit`
 - check that `.env` file exists
 - do global replacement of the root namespace from `Blank\` to `MyProject\` (not only in php files, but everywhere).
-- make sure git hook is executable `./.git/gooks/pre-commit`
 - run `./develop php -v` and `./develop test` to confirm PHP container is runnable

 ## Database And Migrations